RegisGraptin/trust-poll/README.md

 - Split the polling and benchmark logic in two separate contract

 If we are thinking about a business perspective, a factory pattern we kind of loose track of the users, by becoming more complex to fetch the user info

+## UI Aspect

+On the first section, we need to see the user vote, to let them know how they can do it, while providing metadata.
+For example, on the salary, I want to have an idea of the sector, maybe the age...
+This need to be submitted while voting.

+## Vote creation - param needed

+- Question

+- Vote type (benchmark or polling 2 answer)
+  => One int to store the data result

+- Is whitelisted?
+- If yes --> merkel tree root hash
+- If no, put warning attack

+- End time for voting?
+(0 -> No else Yes)

+- Participant threshold (for reveal)
+  => Need to think of edge cases.
+If 2 but 3 participants, last one can be leaked!
+  => Be careful of the end time for voting
+  => Reveal - no end time => threshold count
+  => Reveal - end time - end time + threshold with constraint!

+- Metadata
+- Metadata & constraint (v2)

+### Info during process

+- Number of participants
+-